NarayanSchuetz/MHC_Dataset/README.md

 ## Setup

-Create a virtual environment and install the dependencies.
+Create a virtual environment and install the dependencies (make sure you work with a more recent Python release > 3.7).

 ```bash
 python -m venv venv